tcalmant/ipopo/website-ipopo/source/content/samples.rst

 Tutorial
 ########

-This tutorial in made of two parts : the first one shows how to use Pelix, the SOA framework, the second shows how to work with iPOPO, the component framework.
+This tutorial in made of two parts: the first one shows how to use Pelix, the SOA framework, the second shows how to work with iPOPO, the component framework.

 Look at the :ref:`unittests` to have more code examples.